itsRealoj/stateless-microservice-Interview/README.md

 ## Available Scripts

-In the project directory, you can run:
+After cloning the project to your computer, cd to the project directory and run:

 ### `npm start`